Bounded support in linear random coefficient models: Identification and variable selection: Introduction

 The paper is organized as follows.
 In Section \ref{sec:model:random:coefficients} we clarify under which assumptions on the support of the covariates, first and second moments of the random coefficients are identified.
-Roughly speaking, it turns out that a necessary and sufficient condition for identification is that each covariate has at least three support points.
+It turns out that identification holds if the support of the covariate vector contains a Cartesian product with at least three support points for each covariate.
+Conversely, identification generally fails if one covariate only has two support points.
 In Section \ref{ch:fixedp} we turn to estimation and in particular to variable selection with a focus on the variances and covariances in model \eqref{random:coefficient:model:intercept}.
-We use the adaptive LASSO originally introduced in \citet{zou2006adaptive}, and show the variable selection consistency in fixed and moderately high dimensions.
-The technical issues are to deal with the residuals when estimating centered second moments of the random coefficients as well as with the heteroscedasticity of the model.
+We use the adaptive LASSO originally introduced in \citet{zou2006adaptive}, which may achieve variable selection consistency without additional restrictive assumptions such as the irrepresentable assumption required for the ordinary LASSO, and show the variable selection consistency in fixed and moderately high dimensions.
+The technical issues are to deal with the residuals when estimating centered second moments of the random coefficients as well as with the heteroscedasticity of the model.]
 Section \ref{simulations} contains some numerical illustrations.
 Proofs of the main results are given in Section \ref{sec:mainproofs}, while some further auxiliary results are deferred to the supplementary appendix.

 We shall use the following notation: For an $n \times p$ matrix $\mathbb{X}$ and a subset $S \subseteq \{1, \ldots, p\}$ of the index set, $\mathbb{X}_S$ denotes the $n \times |S|$ matrix containing those columns of $\mathbb{X}$ with indices in $S$.
 A similar notation is $\boldsymbol{v}_S$ for a vector $\boldsymbol v \in \R^p$. $\normzM{\mathbb{X}}$ denotes the operator norm of $\mathbb{X}$ for the Euclidean norm, and $\normFM{\mathbb{X}}$ the Frobenius norm, that is the Euclidean norm of the vectorization of $\mathbb{X}$.